What is Meditation?

 The path of meditation can thus be summed up in these two aspects: recognizing our true nature and nurturing this recognition until it becomes a living experience throughout our lives.

-The third option: Making Friends with Difficult Emotions
+Making Friends with Difficult Emotions

 When we encounter challenging situations and painful emotions, we typically respond one of two ways: In the first case, we identify with our feeling and believe what it tells us.
-Mingyur Rinpoche calls this the “Yes sir!” response.
+Mingyur Rinpoche calls this the “Yes, Sir!” response.
 In the second case, we resist the emotion and try to push it away, and perhaps even repress it to the point where it fades from our conscious experience.
 This is what Rinpoche calls the “Hey, get out!” response.
 Both of these responses keep us locked in a cycle of dissatisfaction and suffering.

 Meditation gives us a third option, in which we use painful feelings as supports for awareness.
 This approach undermines the resistance we often feel toward difficult feelings.
-At first, it may feel like there is a bit of space between you and the emotion, or like you are learning to be with the emotion rather than become the emotion.
+At first, it may feel like there is a bit of space between you and the emotion, or like you are learning to be with the emotion rather than becoming the emotion.
 This may not feel all that pleasant at the beginning, but eventually we can even learn to embrace and appreciate these feelings as natural expressions of awareness.

 Everyday Life as Meditation Practice